BuGlessRB/regurge/README.md

 Card-carrying member of the `zerodeps` movement.

-Sadly, however, I find that I need a dependency on `@google/genai` in the regurge script.
+Sadly, however, there sadly is a dependency on `@google/genai` in the regurge script.